safwan-sk2110900/NETWORKWALKS-B083D-PROJECTS-SK/Week 1/README.md

-# NETWORKWALKS-B083D-PROJECTS-SK
+#Week 1 Report
-This is my master repository consisting of all the ongoing NetworkWalks projects
+This is the sub folder for Week 1 activity